What is normal sleep?

 PSG involves staying overnight in the sleep laboratory and being hooked up to a machine which is monitored by sleep technologists.
 At least 6 hours of sleep are recorded using electrodes attached to the scalp and limbs, special belts across the chest and abdomen, airflow monitors and ECG leads.
 PSG is usually indicated in patients in whom sleep related breathing disorders and abnormal movements in sleep are suspected.

-The MSLT follows the overnight PSG, comprising four 20-minute naps at 2 hour intervals throughout the day.
+The MSLT follows the overnight PSG, comprising four 20-minute naps at two-hour intervals throughout the day.
 It is indicated for the diagnosis of narcolepsy and also to assess the severity of sleepiness in patients who complain of excessive daytime sleepiness.